Chapter 12 Bankruptcy Overview

 Whether an individual or both husband and wife (joint filing) are filing, the income and expenses of both people are required so that the court has a better overview of the family's finances.

 A filing fee of $239 must be paid to the court clerk at the time of filing, although the fee could be paid in installments with court approval.

 Once the petition is filed, then the automatic stay prevents any further action by most creditors to collect their debts.
 Any actions they take must be through the bankruptcy court which takes complete jurisdiction over the case.
 The automatic stay also applies to co-debtors of consumer debts.

 A few payments, known as priority payments, which include domestic support obligations and current taxes, are not stayed.
 The debtor must continue making priority payments.

 A standing trustee manages the case, evaluating the debtor's petition, then acts as the disbursing agent — the debtor sends payments to the trustee, who then sends the payments to unsecured creditors according to the payment plan.

 If domestic support obligations are not being paid 100%, then the payment plan must span 5 years and the debtor must apply 100% of his disposable income; otherwise, the repayment period is generally for 3 years.
 In no case, will the payment plan be longer than 5 years.

-About 20 – 35 days, but no more than 60 days, after filing, the debtor will be required to attend a creditors meeting during which the debtor will have to answer, under oath, questions by the trustee and by any creditors who attend.
+About 20 – 35 days, but no more than 60 days, after filing, the debtor must attend a creditors meeting where the debtor must answer, under oath, questions by the trustee and by any creditors at the meeting.
 In a joint filing, both spouses must attend.
 If the debtor has already submitted a payment plan, then the trustee or creditors may ask about the plan or point out potential problems or defects.